 Assess the Security of a Web Hosting Provider

-According to data shared by Forbes, some 30,000 websites are hacked on a daily basis.
-Likewise, 84% of online shoppers would abandon a purchase if they find themselves connected via an unsecure connection when shopping online.
+Likewise, 84% of online shoppers would abandon a purchase if they find themselves connected via an insecure connection when shopping online.

 When you’re comparing the security offering of a website host, look at things like:

-- Backups – your hosting provider should provide regular, daily backups, in addition to giving you the ability to manually backup your entire site (and configurations) at will.
+- Backups: Your hosting provider should provide regular, daily backups in addition to giving you the ability to manually backup your entire site (and configurations) at will.

-- Security – critical security aspects to consider from protecting proprietary info to protecting customer data around breaches, why they’re important to a business, and how they can impact growth, revenue, customer service, etc.
+- Security: Critical security aspects to consider, from protecting proprietary info to protecting customer data around breaches, why they’re important to a business, and how they can impact growth, revenue, customer service, etc.

-- Redundancy – a good web hosting provider will have multiple levels of redundancy.
+- Redundancy: A good web hosting provider will have multiple levels of redundancy.
 Don’t be afraid to speak with a representative to ask if they use multiple levels of redundancy, such as network redundancy (maintaining multiple active connections to keep servers online), power redundancy (to ensure servers always have backup power), and hardware redundancy (so even if a drive in a server fails the websites won’t go offline).

-- Data Encryption – all information should be kept safe.
+Data encryption: All information should be kept safe.
 All sites, eCommerce or not, can benefit from Wildcard SSL certificates and domain privacy protection.
-Check the levels of encryption offered with a hosting plan.
+Check the levels of encryption offered with a hosting plan

 Review the Customer Service and Support Offered by a Hosting Company